DarlinVC/DarlinVC/README.md

 <h4>Tensorflow.js</h4>
 <h4>Advance English</h4>
 <br>
 <h4 >Working on a chat application, with users, with some innovations.
-Soon first demo with all the details.</h4>
+Soon first demo with all the details.
+Using Angular +12 and NodeJS</h4>